JohnRSim/NFTHACK2022/README.md

 Install our Snapchat OpenSea lens and point it at the Opensea NFT Library to view NFTs in augmented reality that we have hooked up!<br />
 https://github.com/JohnRSim/Snapchat-OpenSea-Lens <br />

-# Enhancing OpenSea Social share<br />AR Player support within Twitter
+# Enhancing OpenSea
+## Social share Twitter AR Player support
 ... in development.. <br />
 Enables users to share OpenSea NFT page to Twitter and display the interactive 3D NFT Asset<br />
 Currently OpenSea only shows a static image of 3D content with the card in Twitter. <br />
 https://github.com/JohnRSim/Twitter-Card-NFT-Generator
+## Launch AR experience from mobile and drop in home
+... in development.. <br />
+Enables users with a click of a button direct from OpenSea to load in a 3D AR asset from their mobile and experience it in AR whereever they are.

 # Interlinked NFT Bridge
 ... in development.. <br />